Solved: How HR managers can make working from home work

 - Employees are less likely to spread germs around and thus will have fewer absences.

 - Productivity jumps.
-HR managers can take advantage of this virus-related experiment in remote working to measure its effectiveness and determine which technology improvements and policy tweaks are needed.
+HR teams and managers can take advantage of this virus-related experiment in remote working to measure its effectiveness and determine which technology improvements and policy tweaks are needed.

 - The environment gets a boost from reduced commuting.